augusto-herrmann/augusto-herrmann.github.io/_posts/2019-11-26-on-the-state-of-open-data-does-it-face-an-identity-crisis.md

-some data to use and do not care about the licensing details and its implications, being focused instead in the immediate need of achieving some analysis or integration with said data that will bring results to the core business, whithout caring to the legal consequences of, e.g., unauthorized use.
+some data to use and do not care about the licensing details and its implications, being focused instead in the immediate need of achieving some analysis or integration with said data that will bring results to the core business, without caring to the legal consequences of, e.g., unauthorized use.
 Sometimes people do care if open data is easy to find and to use, but are not aware of the decade long struggle and activism for open data, and do not call open data by its name, naming it just "data".
 That is something I often see in message groups related to the data science community in Brazil.
-Perhaps this is the real "identity crysis" of open data around the world: the need to clearly acknowledge and raising awareness that in order to enable many emerging activities today such as data science, AI modeling and training, and smart human cities we need not just data, but *open* data.
+Perhaps this is the real "identity crisis" of open data around the world: the need to clearly acknowledge and raising awareness that in order to enable many emerging activities today such as data science, AI modelling and training, and smart human cities we need not just data, but *open* data.

 On the other hand, another factor could be influencing the lack of documented